-You might not like doing it, but in any business it is sometimes necessary to refuse a leave request.
+You might not like doing it, but in any business, it is sometimes necessary to refuse a leave request.
 This can be done by giving written notice as long as the holiday you are turning down, so to refuse a leave request for three days off, you would need to give three days’ notice.
 If you need to cancel leave that you have already approved, you will need to show that you have considered other options.

 Try to avoid refusing leave.

 Turning down a holiday request is something that may be necessary for the smooth running of your operation, but it is also something that will strain your employee relations.
 One key way to avoid this awkward situation is to make sure that you communicate clearly with staff.
-If you have regular peaks in trading, such as for many retail firms in the run up to Christmas, or hotels during the summer, then you should consider a ban on holiday during this period.
+If you have regular peaks in trading, such as for many retail firms in the run-up to Christmas, or hotels during the summer, then you should consider a ban on holidays during this period.
 Making this a part of your annual leave policy, and making sure that all employees know the rules should mean that you don’t get requests for time off during this period.

 Another thing that can leave you having to refuse a leave request is a rush caused by the end of your company’s holiday year.
 We’ve written before on this blog about how to avoid this, but communication, once again, is the key.
-By keeping staff up-to-date on how much holiday they have left to take, and encouraging them to take it throughout the year, you can avoid a last minute rush, and having to refuse a leave request for an employee.
+By keeping staff up-to-date on how much holiday they have left to take, and encouraging them to take it throughout the year, you can avoid a last-minute rush, and having to refuse a leave request for an employee.